barroyo/isw-711/weeks/week-1/server/README.md

 ## Run

-- To execute the service run `node index.js`
+- To execute the service run `npm start`

 ## Test

-- To test this you can use [postman](https://www.postman.com/) or a simple curl request: `curl http://localhost:3000/hello`
+- To test this you can use [postman](https://www.postman.com/) or a simple curl request: `curl http://localhost:3000/tipocambio`